If I am to speak ten minutes, I need a week for preparation; if fifteen minutes, three days; if half an hour, two days; if an hour, I am ready now.

 But doubt not that I love.

-Submitted by vitrius over 6 years ago
+Submitted by vitrius almost 7 years ago

 Good libraries are as essential to an education and informed people as the school system itself.
 The library is not only the custodian of our cultural heritage but the key to progress and the advancement of knowledge.
 With increasing leisure its resources can enrich the quality of American life.

-Submitted by millerlibrarian about 5 years ago
+Submitted by millerlibrarian over 5 years ago

 Good, fast, cheap: pick any two.